majin42/adventctf_otw_day2/README.md

 Here is the rust code that I used to solve the day2 of the adventctf organized by https://overthewire.org/wargames/

-A more detailed writeup is available here: FIXME
+A writeup is available here: https://www.synacktiv.com/posts/challenges/advent-ctf-2019-overthewire-day2-writeup.html

 ## Usage